NeonHo/CSMLNotebook/Development/VSCode Remote SSH.md

 If we do this, our local PC will forward the request from the local preview front end to the remote back end by using VSCode Remote SSH.

-Local PC will afford the load of front end and be responsible for
+Local PC will afford the load of front end and be responsible to forward the request